gepheum/soia-dart-gen/e2e-test/README.md

 ### Missing Features
 - Keyed list `mapView` functionality from Kotlin may not be implemented
-- Complex enums with value fields may not be supported
+- Complex enums with wrapper fields may not be supported
 - Recursive field handling may be incomplete

 ## Running the Tests